-- Problem-solve through planful cycles that include gathering information, interpreting data, making diagnoses, and testing solutions.
+- Solve problems through planful cycles that include gathering information, interpreting data, making diagnoses, and testing solutions.

-The TTL Program is designed to help you gain the knowledge and practice the skills essential to leading others in learning.
+The TTL Program is designed to help you gain the knowledge and practice the skills essential to leading others in learning — and will create pathways to success that will allow you to thrive as an expert practitioner and mentor in your community.
 A minimum of 42 credits are required to graduate with an Ed.M. degree from HGSE.

 The main elements of the 2022–23 academic year curriculum are:

-- The summer Foundations courses (12 credits), including How People Learn, Leading Change, Evidence, and Equity and Opportunity, in which students gain core skills central to the profession of education.
+- The HGSE Foundations courses (14 credits) — How People Learn, Leading Change, Evidence, and Equity and Opportunity — in which students gain core skills central to the profession of education.

-- Elective coursework, which includes the opportunity for those not earning licensure to specialize in a Concentration.
+- Elective coursework, individuals in the Teacher Leadership strand can take elective coursework based on interests, which includes the opportunity to specialize in an HGSE Concentration.